IITD-data-systems/HyBench/README.md

 ```

 This script will:
-- Generate all embedding files (for pages and text)
+- Generate all embedding files (for page and text)
 - Create queries in the query-generation directory
 - Build required index and offset files

 #### Customization:

 - **Embedding Models**: Check `models_supported.txt` for available models.
-Modify the first command in `database_and_query_generator.sh` to use a different model (instructions provided in comments)
+Modify the first command in `database_and_query_generator.sh` to use a different model (instructions provided in comments inside the sh file)
-- **System Configuration**: Update FAISS library paths in compile commands according to your system setup
+- **System Configuration**: Update FAISS library paths in compile commands according to your system setup (further instructions in sh file)

 ### 2. baseline-implementation/